tweag/python-monorepo-example/2019-06-10-codestatistics.md

 </center>

-Hold on.
+Hold on!
 "NUL" is the most common word in Stackage packages?
 Surprising, but true: `\NUL` is the quotation of the null character, and a small number of packages (2.7%) have inline bytestrings with many, many copies of `\NUL` in them.
-FYI: the next common Haskell word is "a", which is a common type and term variable.
+The next common Haskell word is "a", which is a common type and term variable name.
 It is also interesting to see that the average number of lines of code is very, very similar in the Haskell and the Python data sets!

-## Import statements and language extensions - how many are there...
+## Import statements and language extensions - how many are there?

 Now let's take a closer look and see what we can learn from this data.
 As you might know, Python and Haskell have in common that files start with a list of import statement.
 In Haskell, file headers also contain a list of `LANGUAGE` pragmas, which add extensions to the language.